bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

 ### Results

 Okay, now that I've scared/bored away all but the truly interested, let's dig into some code and results!
 As an example document, I'll use all of the text in this post _up to_ this results section; as a reference corpus, I'll use all other posts on this blog.
-In principle, a reference corpus isn't necessary for single-document keyphrase extraction (example: TextRank), but it's often helpful to compare a document's candidates against other documents' to characterize its particular content.
-Consider that _tf*idf_ reduces to just _tf_ (term frequency) in the case of a single document since _idf_ (inverse document frequency) is the same value for every candidate.
+In principle, a reference corpus isn't necessary for single-document keyphrase extraction (case in point: TextRank), but it's often helpful to compare a document's candidates against other documents' in order to characterize its particular content.
+Consider that _tf*idf_ reduces to just _tf_ (term frequency) in the case of a single document, since _idf_ (inverse document frequency) is the same value for every candidate.

 As mentioned, there are many ways to extract candidate keyphrases from a document; here's a simplified and compact implementation of the "noun phrases only" heuristic method: